git-pull/tao-of-tmux/manuscript/02-terminal-fundamentals.md

     ENDIF

 So why does it matter?
-Why do bring it up?
+Why do you bring it up?
 You'll see this kind of stuff everywhere.
 So let's separate the common suspects into their respective categories.